Gloomcaller/freeCodeCamp-Projects/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the BSD-3-Clause License.
 See the `LICENSE` file for more details.

 ## Acknowledgments